Weekly Notices from Steyning Parish Church

 See ‘Online Worship Resources’ below for the usual links to Sunday’s Bible readings.

-Rest eternal grant unto them O Lord:
+Rest eternal grant unto him O Lord:

-And let light perpetual shine upon them.
+And let light perpetual shine upon him.

 Concerts in Church